 The John J. Albright Society

-The John J. Albright Society, named for one of the most munificent and forward thinking of the Gallery's benefactors, recognizes donors who demonstrate Albright's confidence in the Gallery's future by making a planned gift.
-The gift may be a bequest, a charitable lead trust, the purchase of a charitable gift annuity, or naming the Gallery as the beneficiary of an insurance policy.
+The John J. Albright Society, named for one of the most munificent and forward thinking of the Albright-Knox Art Gallery's benefactors, recognizes donors who demonstrate Albright's confidence in the museum's future by making a planned gift.
+The gift may be a bequest, a charitable lead trust, the purchase of a charitable gift annuity, or naming the museum as the beneficiary of an insurance policy.

 Born in Virginia in 1848, Albright came to Buffalo in 1883 because of the western expansion of his wholesale coal business.
 He is credited with bringing the Lackawanna Steel Company, later a part of Bethlehem Steel, to this area.
 A pioneer in the development and distribution of electric power, he and his associates built the Ontario Power Company in Niagara Falls, Ontario.